 Immediately email info@Fiberglass-RV-4Sale.com and provide all evidence and information you have that lead you to believe the ad is a scam.
 We will immediately take action if we receive evidence of a scam or of suspicious dealings/communications with a seller and will remove the listing.
 Please do not post anywhere on the website or on an ad that a listing is a scam.
 Report it to us with supporting info, and we will immediately remove it.
 This includes adding comments like "this seems fishy," "something is not right here," "bogus ad," or "fake ad," all of which allude to the ad being a scam.

 Why is this so important?
 Because if you are wrong about it being a scam, you have injured a seller.
 A gut feeling is not evidence an ad is a scam.
 Just having a low price is not evidence an ad is a scam (sometimes sellers look up NADA value to set their price, not understanding NADA value is not accurate for these highly sought after, collectible trailers.)
 A lack of pictures is not evidence an ad is a scam (many of the sellers in this hobby are elderly and struggle with digital photography and the uploading of photos).
 The area code on the phone# not matching the location of the trailer is not evidence an ad is a scam (people keep cell phone numbers when they move.)
+Not getting a response from the seller in regards to your inquiry is not evidence the ad is a scam.
+(In fact, quite the opposite is true.
+Scammers are some of the best at communicating.
+How are they going to "fool" you out of your money if they go dark and don't reply to your email?)
 To outright call it out publically as a SCAM there are actually legal implications for you if you are wrong.
 If you leave a comment that an ad is a scam without providing to us the supporting information, we will delete your comment and, if you persist, your account privileges.
 This is to protect you as well as the seller.

 We work diligently to alert buyers to scam listings.
 It is a huge part of the purpose of our website and we have saved hundreds of people over the years from falling for these scams due to our Scam Alerts.
 But please understand we must also work just as diligently to protect legitimate sellers from people wrongly calling out their ad as a scam and that is why this protocol was developed.